rssalessio/algorand-royalty-fees/article.md

 This is a short tutorial that explains how to implement Royalty Fees using [Inner Transactions](https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#inner-transactions) and [Teal v5](https://developer.algorand.org/docs/get-details/dapps/avm/teal/) capabilities in Algorand.
 The smart contract has been written in [PyTeal](https://pyteal.readthedocs.io/), and all the examples are written using Typescript.

-We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.
+Please refer to the original [GitHub Repo](https://github.com/rssalessio/algorand-royalty-fees) for more information!

-## 0. Requirements and set up
+# Requirements

 We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.
+Please, check [README file](https://github.com/rssalessio/algorand-royalty-fees/blob/main/README.md) for more instructions.

-Other requirements:
+Requirements:

 1. Have a running [Algorand node](https://developer.algorand.org/docs/run-a-node/setup/install), or [use the sandbox](https://github.com/algorand/sandbox)
     * You can use the script ``scripts/start_network.sh`` to start a private network with all the wallets/variables already initialized.
     * To use the script type ``source scripts/start_network.sh`` from the root folder.
 2. Having PyTeal installed (requires python 3)
 3. [_Optional_] If you want to run the example script in ``src/examples.ts`` you need to install [Node-js](https://nodejs.org/)
     * After installing Node you need to install the following libraries:  ``algosdk``, ``typescript`` and ``ts-node``.

-Please, check [README file](https://github.com/rssalessio/algorand-royalty-fees/blob/main/README.md) for more instructions.
+# Background

 ## 1. Introduction
 **Royalty Fees play a huge role in the future of Blockchains, since they enable the possibility of guaranteeing fees  on second sales of an asset.** Unfortunately, Royalty Fees are yet not fully implemented on Blokchains.